ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 >
 > If you need to make a change of owner and a change of contact for the same domain name, there is no preferential order.
 However, it is the administrator contact who is able to initiate these operations.
 These two changes are therefore made in the Control Panel of ​​the domain name administrator contact.

-**This guide will provide you with information on how to change the owner of a domain name.**
+**Find out how to provide you with information on how to change the owner of a domain name.**

 ## Requirements

 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- a domain name registered with OVHcloud
+- a domain name registered with OVHcloud and for which no operation (owner change, transfer, creation) is in progress.
+If an operation has recently been finalised on your domain name, you will need to wait at least 60 calendar days before performing a new operation.
 - access as the [admin contact](/pages/account/customer/managing_contacts) for the domain name concerned
 - permission from the current domain name owner to change owners